hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 ### API Gateway

-* * Centralized routing, authentication and monitoring
+* Centralized routing, authentication and monitoring
-* * Additional infrastructure and latency
+* Additional infrastructure, complexity and latency

-### JWT

-* * Stateless and scalable
-* * Token revocation is harder

 ### Kafka

-* * Scalable, resilient and loosely coupled
+* Scalable, resilient and loosely coupled
-* * More operational complexity
+* More operational complexity

 ### Rate Limiting

-* * Protects infrastructure and supports monetization
+* Protects infrastructure and supports monetization
-* * Can hurt user experience if limits are too aggressive
+* Can hurt user experience if limits are too aggressive - you might need to implement exceptions in the end

 ### Event Driven Architecture

-* * Highly scalable and flexible
+* Highly scalable and flexible
-* * Eventual consistency between systems
+* Eventual consistency between systems

 ---